lukeod/vampiresurvivors-modding/data-manager.md

 public bool _enemyDataChangedForOnline;      // Enemy data modified for online play
 ```

-**Status**: These flags are declared but **not currently used** in the codebase.
-They appear to be preparation for future online synchronization features.
+These flags are declared but not currently used in the codebase.
+They prepare for future online synchronization features.

-**Purpose**: When implemented, these flags will allow the game to track which data types have been modified by mods and need to be synchronized across online multiplayer clients.
+These flags will track which data types have been modified by mods and need synchronization across online multiplayer clients.

-## NEW Data Types Deep Dive (v1.0+)
+## v1.0+ Data Types

 ### CPU/AI Data System (_allCPUJson)